AF-1/jivelite-nowplayinginfoplus/README.md

 #### #1 - Get the installer

-- Make sure that your LMS and your device have internet access.<br>
+- Make sure that your LMS and your SB Radio have internet access.<br>

 - Go to **Settings > Advanced > Applet Installer**.<br>

 - Select and install the **Now Playing Info Plus Installer**.

-- Your device will reboot automatically.<br><br>
+- Your SB Radio will reboot automatically.<br><br>

 #### #2 - Install the NP Info Plus files